jlyonsmith/build-buddy/README.md

 4. Enter the secret token from above as the `config.github_webhook_secret_token` setting in the `.bbconfig` file.

 As soon as you save the webhook it will send a `ping` message to the `build-buddy` service.
 You should get a 200 reponse.
 If you do then congratulations, everything is ready to go!

-## Pull Request Build

-Happens on each pull request or commit to the `master` branch.

-- Started by PR from Git web hook or Slackbot
-- Aborts if build one already running
-- Updates commit status on GitHub
-- Deletes and re-creates a build directory
-- Installs Gems and Cocoapods
-- Runs unit and UI tests on two or three platforms
-- Responds to web hook
-- Notify Slack channel of outcome

-## Internal Builds

-Happens nightly on the `master` branch.
-Uses Apple launch agent to invoke Slackbot to start a build even night

-- Wait for Slackbot to kick off a build
-- Don't start if one already running (just tell the user)
-- Create a clean directory
-- Ensure Gems and Cocoapods installed
-- Ensure code is in internal mode
-- Replace tabs with spaces in source
-- Fix any end of line issues in source code
-- Pull updated provisioning profile from Apple
-- Ensure correct signing certificates are available
-- Update the build tag including adding bug fixes to commit message
-- Run tests on more platforms (How many?)
-- Generate code coverage data (How to share?)
-- Upload the archive and dSYM to [Crashlytics] (http://support.crashlytics.com/knowledgebase/articles/370383-beta-distribution-with-ios-build-servers)
-- Notify appropriate Slack channel of the outcome

-## External Builds

-Happens on demand on the `vM.m`, release staging branch.

-- Wait for ping from Slackbot to start a build
-- Don't start if one already running
-- Create a clean directory
-- Ensure Gems and Cocoapods installed
-- Ensure code is in non-internal mode
-- Work on a specific pre-release branch that is passed in (check Git for available branches)
-- Pull updated provisioning profile from Apple
-- Ensure correct signing certificates are available
-- Update the build tag including adding bug fixes to commit message
-- Ensure that TestFlight record exists for the new version
-- Upload the archive to TestFlight
-- Upload the archive and dSYM Crashlytics
-- Notify Slack end email if failure